zai1208/saur/README.md

 All options in saur default to N, so explicit instruction to install is required and accidental triggering is easier to avoid

+Now, of course if you wanted to you can pipe the output of `yes` to saur, but that defeats its main purpose and is strongly advised against

 > [!CAUTION]
-> This is strongly advised against, but it is ultimately your decision as to how secure you want your system
+> The above is strongly advised against, but it is ultimately your decision as to how secure you want your system

-Now, of course if you wanted to you can pipe the output of `yes` to saur, but that defeats its main purpose and is strongly advised against

 ## AUR only dependenices
 The way saur handles AUR only dependencies is in the following order: